vuejs/vuepress/packages/docs/docs/zh/plugin/README.md

 - Type: `Array|String`
 - Default: `undefined`

 You might want to inject some global UI fixed somewhere on the page, e.g. `back-to-top`, `popup`.
-In VuePress, **a global UI is a Vue component**, you can define the component's name(s) in the plugin, e.g.
+In VuePress, **a global UI is a Vue component**, you can directly define the component's name(s) in this option, e.g.

 ``` js
 module.exports = {